 'Hi, Mom' continues domination of China box office chart

-Domestic comedy "Hi, Mom" dominated the Chinese mainland box office chart for the 20th straight day on Saturday, raking in over 63.74 million yuan (around US$9.8 million), according to figures from the China Movie Data Information Network.
+Domestic comedy "Hi, Mom" continued to dominate the Chinese mainland box office chart for the 21st straight day on Sunday, raking in around 50.27 million yuan (about US$7.76 million), according to figures from the China Movie Data Information Network.

 The film tells the story of a young woman, in deep grief at her mother's death in a car accident, traveling back in time to meet her mom in 1981 and form a friendship together.
-It has garnered over 5 billion yuan in 23 days of screening, overtaking the 2019 fantasy adventure animation hit "Ne Zha" to become the second highest-grossing film ever screened in China.
+Contributing to over 35 percent of the total box office revenue on Sunday, the film has garnered over 5 billion yuan in 24 days of screening.

-Coming in the second was comedy-drama "Endgame," finishing the day with over 28.89 million yuan.
+Coming in second was comedy-drama "Endgame," finishing the day with over 23.35 million yuan.